 Step 3: Creating market guidelines

 In most situations, each market source shows different results, so we use our reward expertise to interpret the results and create market guidelines for each role.
-Our useful ‘traffic light’ report highlights roles that are underpaid or overpaid compared to the market.

 Step 4: Developing pay ranges